PersonalBusiness

 What's the issue?

-Despite the number of mobility parking permits increasing by 60 per cent since 2007 to almost 400,000 licence holders, there have been no attempts to keep pace with the growth in accessible spaces in public and private car parks.
+The number of mobility parking permits increasing by 60 per cent since 2007 to almost 400,000 licence holders, yet there have been no attempts to keep pace with the growing need for accessible spaces in public and private car parks.

 In NSW, 8 per cent of drivers either hold a mobility parking permit or travel with someone who does and that figure is expected to continue to rise.
 Shopping centres only require two per cent of parking spaces to be accessible, with residential zones requiring just once per cent.

-Despite hefty penalties and demerit points for offending drivers the supply of accessible spaces is further strained by the misuse of accessible parking spaces.
-Where Do I Park? highlights that in 2020/21 12,992 people were fined for stopping in a disabled parking area without a current permit displayed.
+The NRMA's Where Do I Park? report highlights that during 2020/21, there were 12,992 people fined for stopping in a disabled parking area without a current permit displayed.

 Related: Fines and enforcement for disability parking, plus eligibility for Mobility Parking Permits